vuejs-estilos-en-linea

 How to Apply Inline Styles with :style in Vue.js

-Let’s start to see how to apply styles to our components in Vue.js, beginning with the use of inline styles.
+Let’s start seeing how to apply styles to our components in Vue.js, starting by looking at the use of inline styles.

-This is very easy as we can bind the style attribute to a dynamic and reactive variable, just as we would with any other attribute of an HTML element.
+This is very easy since we can bind the style attribute to a dynamic and reactive variable, just as we would with any other HTML element attribute.

-This allows us to customize the appearance of the components by applying CSS properties directly to the elements based on the application’s state, without the need to define CSS classes.
+This allows us to customize the appearance of components by applying CSS properties directly to elements based on the application’s state, without the need to define CSS classes.

-In general, we will prefer to use classes rather than inline styles.
-But sometimes, inline styles are useful, so it’s good to know about them.
+In general, we will prefer to use classes and not inline styles.
+But sometimes, inline styles are useful, so it’s good to know them.

 How to use :style

 The :style directive allows us to dynamically bind CSS styles to elements or components.
-That is, we can apply styles based on conditions, states, or reactive data.
+This means we can apply styles based on conditions, states, or reactive data.

 <template>